Tokarzewski/digital_standards/README.md

 # Digital Standards

-The digital standards respository contains python modules with functions and methodologies from the ISO and EN standards related to the AEC industry.
+The digital standards respository contains python modules with functions and methodologies from the PN, EN and ISO standards related to the AEC industry.

 # DEPB - Digital Energy Performance of Buildings